aikaterna/aikaterna-cogs/README.md

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.

+forwarding - Forwards DMs sent to the bot to the owner of the bot.
+A port of the forwarding module from: https://github.com/jacobcheatley/dankbot

 hunting - By Paddolicious#8880.
 It hunts birds... and things that fly.

 imgwelcome - Welcome users to your server with a customized image.